CAngeleri/Angeleri_Art_Museum/README.md

 # Angeleri Art Museum: MERN Capstone 🎖️
 (MongoDB, Express, React, Node.js)

 This single-page museum was built and constructed with curiosity and care.
-Check out the latest deployment [here](insert-deployment-link).
+Check out the latest deployment [here]([insert-deployment-link](https://cangeleri.github.io/Angeleri_Art_Museum/)).

 *(Note: If the deployment is down and you would like to connect, please reach out to me [here](https://www.linkedin.com/in/cameron-angeleri/).)*